COVID-19 booster requirement FAQ

 Is it safe to get re-vaccinated at Cornell if I’ve already gotten a non-approved vaccine in my home country?
 Will I have to get re-vaccinated right away?

-If you have received a non-approved COVID vaccine within 28 days of coming to Cornell, please send us a secure message explaining your situation (and include the date(s) of your last vaccine) so we can help you make a plan for getting re-vaccinated at an appropriate time.
+If you have questions about your specific situation, please send us a secure message (and include the date(s) of your last vaccine) so we can help you make a plan for getting re-vaccinated at an appropriate time.
 Log into myCornellHealth using your Cornell NetID and password, and go to Messages > New Message > Send a message or an attachment to Immunization Requirements.

 If I’m only able to get one of two vaccines in a two-vaccine series before arrival, can I get my second dose at Cornell?

 You may also send a secure message through myCornellHealth and include the date(s) and type of your last vaccine so we can help you make a plan for completing your vaccination series: Log into myCornellHealth using your Cornell netID and password, and go to Messages > New Message > Send a message or an attachment to Immunization Requirements.

 (Cornell Tech students should contact Weill Cornell by emailing email@example.com.)

 If I’ve recently tested positive for COVID-19, do I need to get vaccinated?

 Yes, you should be vaccinated regardless of whether you already had COVID-19.